twala-io/smart-contract-developer-coding-challenge/README.md

 * Please feel free to reach out to ask any questions (paul.quinit@twala.io).

 ## How to Submit This Challenge
-1. Fork this repository
+1. Fork this repository.
-2. Work on your solution
+2. Work on your solution.
 3. Deploy your smart contract to a testnet of your choice.
 4. Create a pull request with @github/apquinit and @github/edilsalvador as the reviewers.
 Send us an email at paul.quinit@twala.io and edil.salvador@twala.io when you're ready to have it reviewed.
 5. Include in your README documentation the steps on how to setup and run your project on another local machine.